joshpoll/my-little-dfta-blogpost/post.md

 - A subset of states `Qf ⊆ Q` that accept.

 - An alphabet of function symbols `F = {f(-, ..., -)}` where each `f` has fixed (possibly 0) arity.

 - A set of transition rules `{f(q₁, ..., qₙ) -> q}` where `q₁, ..., qₙ, q ∈ Q` and
   `f ∈ F`.
 Since the DFTA is deterministic, the left-hand sides of the transition rules must be unique.

 This generalizes the DFA definition.
-There are multiple ways to do so including having a special nullary symbol `#` and writing e.g. `abc` as `c(b(a(#)))`.
+There are multiple ways to simulate a DFA using a DFTA including having a special nullary symbol `#` and writing e.g. `abc` as `c(b(a(#)))`.
 In the treatment we gave in the previous section, we would introduce each symbol as both a nullary and unary function and then write e.g.
 `abc` as `c(b(a))`.